-For more information about the support we offer care leavers, and a definition of the term, see the information about care leaver support offered by our Widening Participation team and Student Services, and our Unite Foundation Scholarship Scheme.
+For more information about the support we offer care leavers, and a definition of the term, see the information about care leaver support offered by our Widening Participation team and Student Services.
+If you're starting a course in autumn 2022 you might also look at our Unite Foundation Scholarship Scheme.

 - You must have been looked after by a local authority throughout any three-month period ending on or after the date on which you reached the age of 16 and before the first day of the first academic year of your course.

 - You must be a permanent resident in the UK and a home student for fee purposes.

 - You will need proof of having been in care from an official source, such as a local authority.